OSVR/OSVR-Docs/Utilities/HDKUpgradeIRBoardFirmware.md

 You may also want to consider [updating the ST-Link v2 firmware](http://www.st.com/content/st_com/en/products/embedded-software/development-tool-software/stsw-link005.html).
 If you saw an error, once you've double checked those items, you can just re-run `Program-IRFirmware.cmd` and see if it goes better.

-Once you're done programming the board, return to the iFixit guide for re-assembly tips.
+Once you're done programming the board, return to the guide hosted on iFixit for re-assembly tips.

 Note that the IR board does not need to be connected to anything but the programmer for the process to work, but it can be left attached to the rest of the HDK, so you can re-assemble the HDK and just open the faceplate and tilt out the connector for future programming if desired.

 ## Firmware Downloads

-- 4 August 2016: Substantially improves sync with camera firmware version 0007, especially during fast motion, improves range and reliability by masking troublesome beacons.
+See the [IR_LED_DRV Releases page](https://github.com/sensics/IR_LED_DRV/releases) for the latest firmware releases and changelogs.
-	- Self-extracting 7z of firmware and tools for Windows: [IR-Board-Programmer-Bundle-20160804.exe](https://resource.osvr.com.s3.amazonaws.com/public_download/IRBoardFirmware/IR-Board-Programmer-Bundle-20160804.exe)
+The `.zip` and the `.exe` that contain `bundle` in their names are most likely what you want (they contain both the firmware and the software required to flash it on to the microcontroller), just choose one: both contain the same files, just one is a self-extracting 7z file (smaller, executable), while the other is a common `.zip` format file (larger).

-	- Zip of firmware and tools for Windows: [IR-Board-Programmer-Bundle-20160804.zip](https://resource.osvr.com.s3.amazonaws.com/public_download/IRBoardFirmware/IR-Board-Programmer-Bundle-20160804.zip)
+The firmware is open-source (Apache 2.0 licensed): if you want to contribute, the project is here: <https://github.com/sensics/IR_LED_DRV>

 ## Firmware Tool Details